PrismaticPolygon/ComputerVision/stereo_improvements.md

 Should I be projecting onto a point cloud?

+# https://github.com/vmarquet/opencv-disparity-map-tuner.
+Only works on Linux / Mac.

 Median filter for denoising, Wiener filter for deblurring, and contrast enhancement by Histogram Equalisation.
 Many algorithms give integer disparity values.
 This can result in